 Developed in partnership with RANMAN Energy, the La Laguna Cogeneration facility was expected to provide low-carbon and cost-effective heat and electricity under a long-term agreement.
-The total investment associated with the project was expected to be \$70 million.
-In February 2021, due to ongoing construction permitting delays, Canadian Utilities and Chemours mutually agreed to terminate the La Laguna Cogeneration facility contract.
-The contract provides for the recovery of Canadian Utilities' incurred costs on the project.
+In February 2021, due to ongoing construction permitting delays, Canadian Utilities and Chemours terminated the La Laguna Cogeneration facility contract.
+Canadian Utilities has since recovered its costs incurred on the project.